Important Change to Data Usage for Research and Development

 - You have the right to have any mistakes corrected and to complain to the Information Commissioner’s Office.

-Here are our practice Privacy Notices:
+Here is our practice Privacy Notice:

 For more information on accessing your health records please see our Subject Access Request page.